Khouuuuba/PrimisProtocoldepostit/README.md

-## Technical Documentation for EnderStaking Contract
+## Technical Documentation for PrimisStaking Contract

 ### Contract Structure

-The EnderStaking contract is structured as follows:
+The PrimisStaking contract is structured as follows:

 ### Initialization

 function initialize(address _end, address _sEnd) external initializer

-  - Description: Initializes the contract with essential parameters, including the END token and sEnd token addresses.
+  - Description: Initializes the contract with essential parameters, including the PRM token and sPRM token addresses.

 ### Ownership Control: